Portland International Airport: Facilities

 The airport has one passenger terminal composed of four concourses, which are designated B, C, D, and E. There are 60 gates in total.
 The international section of Concourse D was renamed the Governor Victor G. Atiyeh International Concourse to honor the former Oregon governor, who was also known as "Trader Vic" for launching international tourism and trade initiatives during his gubernatorial term.

 The Port of Portland requires all airport shops and restaurants to practice fair retail pricing—businesses are not allowed to charge more than at off-airport locations.
 Unique amenities include a microcinema run by the Hollywood Theatre; it shows free short films by Portland-based filmmakers that are primarily focused on the culture of the Pacific Northwest.
 The terminal also houses a distillery.
 In the pre-security area, there are several local food carts.
-In addition, the lower terminal roadway near the TriMet MAX Red Line station has a work station and assembly for repairing bicycles.
-The Oregon Welcome Center also has a "Tool check-out".
+In addition, the lower terminal roadway near the TriMet MAX Red Line station has a work station and tools for repairing bicycles, with tools available at the Oregon Welcome Center.

 Jet fuel is supplied via the Portland Jet Line, an 8 in Kinder Morgan fuel pipeline running from the Northwest Industrial area of Portland's Willbridge Terminal to the airport.
 Willbridge contains 40 tanks, connected to the 14 inch Olympic pipeline and 8 in Eugene pipeline, BNSF rail, truck, and ships.